AshutoshKr17/cpBoilerPlateVscodeExtension/README.md

 ## Release Notes

-Users appreciate release notes as you update your extension.
+Nothin To see here Just thank you for using the extension. peace;

 ### 1.0.0

-Initial release of ...
+Initial release of cpBoilerPlate

-### 1.0.1

-Fixed issue #.

-### 1.1.0

-Added features X, Y, and Z.

 ---

 ## Working with Markdown